Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Can I bring in my baby stroller?

-Yes.
-Baby strollers are allowed into both the third and fourth floor gallery spaces.
-However, we advise against the use of strollers in the museum during crowded periods.
+Baby strollers are allowed into both the Special Exhibition Hall (3F) and Cultural Exchange Exhibition Hall (Permanent Exhibition, 4F).
+For the safety of your children, we advise against the use of strollers in the museum during crowded periods.

 Can I take photos inside the exhibition halls?